János Esterházy: Critical year: 1938

-Slovak Republic (1939-1945)
+Slovak Republic (1939–1945)

 Activities in the Assembly

 The First Slovak Republic was founded as a secondary product of Nazi aggression against Czechoslovakia on 14 March 1939.
 Esterházy tried to persuade Nazis that Slovaks supported unity with Hungary during his visit in Berlin in February 1939, but he officially welcomed the establishment of "independent" Slovakia in a radio speech.
 He presented the creation of the new state as a liberation from "Czech slavery" or from the "Czech yoke" as he did on the first anniversary.
 Shortly after the breakup of Czechoslovakia, Slovakia was attacked by Hungary without a declaration of war.
 The head of Hungarian military intelligence Rezső Andorka states in his memoir that he met with Esterházy the day before the Hungarian attack and Esterházy expressed his great enthusiasm for this idea.

 Esterházy was a member of the assembly transportation-technical committee, which did not discuss laws of higher political importance.
 His political activities were driven by pragmatic interests and were politically inconsistent.
 He helped to create the anti-democratic and totalitarian regime, but he expected that the same regime would behave in a humanistic and tolerant way.
 He positively evaluated the role of pro-fascist Hlinka Guard, but criticized its violence and the emerging labor and internment camps.
 Among other anti-democratic laws, he appreciated restriction of press freedom and the censorship in November 1939.
 He involved himself in discussions about who is more loyal and who better serves Nazi Germany among German satellites.
 He disputed the strongly pro-nazi messages of newspapers accusing Hungary of being an unreliable ally.
 According to his opinion, Hungary had an irreplaceable role in the "creation of new European order" because of the deep roots enjoyed by the German-Hungarian friendship and he stood close to Axis Powers in their "giant struggle for better future of Europe".
 Similarly, he supported the influence by Germany and Italy on the Hungarian prime minister.

 He also returned to his political activities in mid-war Czechoslovakia.
 Hungarian politicians who collaborated with Czechoslovak governments were marked by him as traitors and he confirmed that he would not perform "such activities as against Czechoslovakia".
 As he stated, Czechoslovakia was understood by him as a state without any right for existence and he wished to break it in his role as a deputy of the Czechoslovak Parliament.

-In Bratislava, he founded a publishing company and backed the operations of SzEMKE, an ethnic Hungarian cultural organization that had been banned but was restarted in 1942.
+In Bratislava, he founded a publishing company and backed the operations of Hungarian Cultural Association of Slovakia (SzEMKE), an ethnic Hungarian cultural organisation that had been banned but was reestablished in 1942.